zax-xyz/kh-rando-tracker/README.md

 You can find it [here](https://tracker.zaxu.xyz).

 If you want to use the tracker locally offline, or change some of the images, you can find a pre-built zip on the [Releases](https://github.com/zaxutic/kh2fm-rando-tracker/releases/latest) page.
-To download the release, click the "**Source code** (zip)" link.
+To download the release, click the `tracker.zip` link.
 Note that the releases are automatically generated and there is no guarantee of proper code style if you wish to edit these files directly.

 The `gh-pages` branch of the repository also contains built, compressed/minified files for the site (the versions on the releases page contain uncompressed/pretty files for ease of editing).